 On reaching crisis point I then realised I had no choice but to go through a process of self-awareness and healing.
 My awareness shift did not come without challenges, but I’m glad I persisted.
 The moment I acknowledged I no longer wanted to live a in a lie, I was guided to the right person to help me heal myself.
 A wonderful psychic healer not only helped me find my way back to myself but also awakened my shamanic memories.

 Since then I have met other like-minded teachers who not only have continued to encourage me to embrace my shamanic skills, but who have also trained me to become a fully qualified healer.
-I have now been practicing for seven years.
+I have now been practicing for eight years.

 CODE OF CONDUCT FOR THE SOUL RESCUER PRACTITIONER